dimitrivahlas/TaskReminderExtension/README.md

 ->User should be able to delete tasks
-->User should be able to see their tasks in a small drop down menu ->Tasks should be stored in local storage and use a ->Date(toggle menu: tasks) format in order to properly order all tasks
+->User should be able to see their tasks in a small drop down menu ->Tasks should be stored in local storage and use a ->Date(toggle menu: tasks) format in order to properly order all tasks ->Potentally turn into a voice activated bot similar to "Hey Siri" by Apple

 folderStructure.json is just so we can see our folder structure and keep everything organized